 Distance: 13km (or 7km with the cable car)

 Altitude Gain/Loss: 710m/1020m (or 710m/480m with the cable car)

 Maximum Altitude: 2120m

-We’ll be staying in refuges overnight so we can travel light.
+As we’ll be staying in refuges overnight, we can travel light on this trip.
 You’ll be able to fill up your water bottles and buy packed lunches along the way.
-However, you will have to carry enough kit for four days hiking.
+However, you’ll still have to carry enough kit for four days hiking.
 You should be able to keep the weight down to seven or eight kilos, plus water.
-Hiking gurus will be ale to get the weight down even lower.
+Hiking gurus will be able to get the weight down even lower.
 You’ll need to bring the following items:-

 Click the button on the right to book online, or send us an email to email@example.com to request more information.

 Please note that specific terms and conditions apply to this trip, so make sure you read these before booking.